AccessMap/sidewalkify/README.md

     gdf2 = sdw.draw.draw_sidewalks(paths, crs=26910)

-This would ensure that the files created are in the right project.
+This would ensure that the files created are in the right projection.
 In this case, NAD83 for Washington, United States (in meters).

 ## Architecture